cs4241-c25/final-project-jade-jays/README.md

 - Course Flowchart

 # Our tech stack
 Our frontend consists of React + TailwindCSS and ShadcnUI as our component library.
 In the backend we have an NodeJS, ExpressJS web server.
-For the databse we use MongoDB.
+For the database we use MongoDB.